alexeichmann/hello-world/README.md

 ## Additional Documentation

 Currently there is no additonal documentation.
-I will take a page out of Professor Arens book and show some **Bold** text.
+I will take a page out of Professor Arens' book and show some **Bold** text.

 ## Versioning